Watson-Dallin/RenPy-Classroom/README.md

 * More and more lessons for my children
 * A lesson selection menu
 * Get my wife to record voice narration and match that to the script as none of my kids can read yet.

+> Note: I will not be releasing an executable version of this program as I am not the owner of the art and music assets used in the project.
+I used them only because I knew this would not be a commercial product but a program for educational uses in my own home only.
+Ren'Py and Python are both free and I encourage anyone to download them from the official sites and make their own visual novels.
+The character images and music I used are all featured in the tutorial that comes when you download the Ren'Py sdk.
+Check it out and support the official release.